stephanmg/calorimetry/_sources/intro.rst.txt

 Loading and navigating the application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Navigate to `CALOR <https://shiny.iaas.uni-bonn.de/Calo>`_ access the web application.
+Navigate to the landing page on `CALOR <https://shiny.iaas.uni-bonn.de/Calo>`_ to access the web application.

-The landing page displays information about supported file formats and the app's main features, see
+The landing page displays information about the supported file formats and the application's main features, see
 :ref:`calor_landing`.
 Click the **Go to analysis** tab in the nagivation bar at the top or below the CALOR logo
-to immediately get started.
-To get help or access a helper app to generate metadata sheets for your own indirect
+to immediately get started with your analysis.
+To get help and access a helper application which is used to generate
-calorimetry experiments use the **Help** respectively **Metadata converter** button.
+standardized metadata sheets for your own indirect calorimetry experiments use the **Help** respectively **Metadata converter**
+button from the navigation bar.

 .. _calor_landing: